Volume 68, Issue 4

 Laurens County Memorial Hospital was named Best Hospital.

-The 2017 GHS United Way Campaign officially kicked off during the July 26 Leadership Development Retreat.
+The 2017 Prisma Health United Way Campaign officially kicked off during the July 26 Leadership Development Retreat.
 Our goal this year is to raise more than $1 million.
 We are more than half-way there!
-Watch for details in “What’s Happening at GHS” and on Plexus to learn how you can support the many lives touched through Greenville United Way.
+Watch for details in “What’s Happening at Prisma Health” and on Plexus to learn how you can support the many lives touched through Greenville United Way.

 Neuroscience Associates received a grant from the Muscular Dystrophy Association to start a clinic that will provide multi-disciplinary care for patients with a number of neuromuscular diseases.
 The clinic will be held monthly at the practice’s Greer Medical Campus location and led by Drs.
 Sandip Jain and Sergiu Besliu.